Roy12233444/Apeiron-Vision/README.md

 **Nexus Lab** is a sovereign research collective operating at the frontier of **Sovereign Intelligence**.
 We are not a startup; we are a movement.
 Our mission is to build a self-reliant technological ecosystem by engineering AI that is indigenous, decentralized, and mathematically elegant.

 *We build the future, so we don't have to import it.*

+Founded by Sourav Ray, aiming to restore India's technological sovereignty.